 Using the compliance pyramid

 AFSA continues to recognise that as the compliance pyramid shows in diagram 3, attitudes to compliance by a practitioner can change over time.
-AFSA is flexible in its approach to regulation of practitioners, by responding according to the continuum of attitudes to compliance that are encountered.
+We are flexible in our approach to regulation of practitioners, by responding according to the continuum of attitudes to compliance that are encountered.
 The practitioners at the top of the pyramid, being intentionally non-compliant, will often absorb the most resources and time to either manage their attitude to a more compliant response or manage them by way of disciplinary action.
 New approaches are continuously being explored to minimise regulatory burden and improve the efficiency of our processes.

 The compliance pyramid gives people every opportunity to get it right.
-Research shows that a regulator should be aiming to keep practitioners at the bottom of the triangle, so Regulation and Enforcement commences on the basis of working cooperatively with practitioners using supportive regulatory strategies.
+Research shows that a regulator should be aiming to keep practitioners at the bottom of the triangle, so we commence on the basis of working cooperatively with practitioners using supportive regulatory strategies.
 These include:

 - working collaboratively with ASIC, the co-regulator of the insolvency profession

 - working closely and consulting with professional associations

 - providing feedback after proactive inspections or targeted projects

 - jointly developing standards with professional associations and our co-regulator, ASIC